danwells96/ARISES/DocFiles/Sections/Food Domain.md

 <p align="center">
 Image of numpad
 </p>
 No decimal point is available on the numpad to provide safety to inputs.
-Input value is presumed to be in grams, as the logical unit of macro-nutrients typical in other apps, pumps and labels. </br>
+Input value is presumed to be in grams, as the logical unit of macro-nutrients typical in other apps, diabetic pumps and food packaging labels. </br>

 ````swift